victorvillajimenez/AMQP/RPC/README.md

 python3 client.py 10
 ```

-[!NOTE]
+> [!CAUTION]
-For arguments in client.py, no more than 40, it takes long.
+> For arguments in client.py, no more than 40, it takes long.